Overview

 Topical antibiotic lotion

-Topical clindamycin 1% lotion on the scalp before bedtime
+Topical clindamycin 1% lotion on the scalp once daily

 Daily